Russia offers US to lift sanctions on diplomatic missions

 The U.S. leased a base in Uzbekistan in the early stages of the war in Afghanistan until the country terminated it in 2005 amid tensions with Washington.
 The U.S. also used a base in Kyrgyzstan but that country asked the U.S. to leave in 2014 under pressure from Russia.

-Nuland on Tuesday also met with Russian participants in U.S. exchange programs, hailing their work as a testament to the value of educational and cultural connections between the two countries in a U.S. Embassy tweet.
+Nuland on Tuesday also met with Russian participants in U.S. exchange programs, hailing their work as a testament to the value of educational and cultural connections between the two countries.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.